 - Introduced in 1953 by Nicholas Metropolis, Arianna W. Rosenbluth, Marshall N. Rosenbluth, Augusta H. Teller, and Edward Teller. - Initially designed for the Boltzmann distribution, and was later generalized and formalized by W.K.
 Hastings in 1970.

 Main Features

-- Allows to sample from probability distributions that are only known point-wise - and this, even if it is only up to a constant. - The theory behind it is related to Markov chains, which will be introduced in this lecture.
+- Allows to sample from probability distributions that are only known point-wise - and this, even if it is only up to a constant. - The theory behind it is related to Markov chains

 Notation and Reminders